Anatomical pathology technologist

 Once you've completed your Level 3 Diploma and become more experienced with practical aspects of the job, you'll start to work more autonomously and have more responsibility for arranging the day-to-day running of a mortuary.
 The natural next step is to progress into a senior APT role.
 For more senior roles, employers usually expect APTs to hold the Level 4 Diploma.

 As a senior APT, you'll begin to take on teaching and managerial responsibilities in addition to your mortuary work.
-You're likely to deliver training sessions and mentor and manage junior colleagues, as well as provide training to other staff groups within the NHS, such as last offices training (the preparation of a dead person for burial) for nursing staff.
+You're likely to deliver training sessions and mentor and manage junior colleagues, as well as provide training to other staff groups within the NHS, such as last offices training (the preparation of a deceased person for burial) for nursing staff.

 Further progression can be into advanced technical work or into an education or mortuary management role.
 Bear in mind that if you decide to progress into a more senior managerial position, you're less likely to be involved with practical post-mortem work.